I was the third and last child. See also my Family Tree Photos Page I helped put together for my first daughter's DNA class project.

 • the erector set with tools, screws, lots of parts to put together

-• the Kennedy family
+• JFK and the Kennedy family

 • World War 2 movies which my father took me to at the VA hospital